Is Printify Good? Here's the Real Answer

 Final Verdict: Is Printify Good?

-If you want the simplest possible POD experience and don't mind paying more for consistency, consider Printful instead.
-But if you're scrappy, cost-conscious, and willing to put in the work-Printify is one of the best tools available for building a successful print-on-demand business.
+If you want simplicity and don't mind paying more for it, Printful makes more sense.
+But if you're willing to put in the time upfront, the economics here are hard to beat.

 Frequently Asked Questions